 3. Maintain Social Distancing

-Be aware of people around you that are sick and ensure to keep your distance from anyone coughing or sneezing, 1 meter should be the distance between you and anyone who shows signs of these symptoms to prevent inhaling the small liquid droplets sprayed by coughs and sneezes.
+Be aware of people around you that are sick and ensure to keep your distance from anyone coughing or sneezing.
+When in public places, at least 6 feet should be the distance between you and anyone.
 Social distancing involves remaining out of the congregate settings, avoid mass gathering and maintaining distance to limit the possibility of spreading the virus.

 4. Practise Respiratory Hygiene